Why convert JSON to SQL?

 Which SQL databases are supported?

-You can generate SQL syntax for MySQL, PostgreSQL, and SQLite.
-The tool adjusts quoting, escaping, and data types accordingly.
+You can generate SQL for MySQL (backtick identifiers), PostgreSQL (double-quote identifiers), and SQLite (standard unquoted syntax).
+The tool adjusts quoting, escaping, and data types automatically for each dialect.

 Does it generate CREATE TABLE statements automatically?